 The financial report is a special purpose financial report, which has been prepared to satisfy the accountability requirements of the Australian Charities and Not-for-Profit Commission Act 2012.
-The Directors have determined that the Company is not a reporting entity.
+The Directors have determined that the Company is not a reporting entity because there are unlikely to exist users of the financial report who are unable to command the preparation of reports tailored so as to satisfy specifically all of their information needs.